TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 ---
 > tl;dr

-**(1)** Recap: If you want to use Portals template,have at least one Dynamics 365 App in your environment
+**(1)** Recap: If you want to use Portals template, have at least one Dynamics 365 App in your environment

 **(2)** Recap: Templates dictate, which schema & configuration data will be deployed to your environment